Schedule Refreshes on Tableau Online

 SQL-based or other data hosted on cloud platforms, such as Amazon RDS, Microsoft Azure, or Google Cloud Platform, if you do not want to use a live connection, or if live connection isn’t supported for that data source.

 For a list of supported data sources, see Allow Direct Connections to Data Hosted on a Cloud Platform.

-- When an refresh is performed on extracts created in Tableau 10.4 and earlier (that is, a .tde extract), the extract is upgraded to .hyper extract automatically.
-While there are many benefits of upgrading to a .hyper extract, you won't be able open the extract with earlier versions of Tableau Desktop.
+- When a refresh is performed on extracts created in Tableau 10.4 and earlier (that is, a .tde extract), the extract is upgraded to a .hyper extract automatically.
+While there are many benefits of upgrading to a .hyper extract, you won't be able to open the extract with earlier versions of Tableau Desktop.
 For more information, see Extract Upgrade to .hyper Format.